nostalgia-dev/nostalgia/README.md

 ### Nostalgia Query Language - extending pandas

-Given that you have payments set up, you could start Python and run:
+Given that you have payments, heartrate and google places set up, you could start Python and run:

 ```python
 In [15]: from nostalgia.sources.ing_banking.mijn_ing import Payments